-5300 Long Term Care Portal
+5300 Long Term Care Online Portal

-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-5310 Using the Long Term Care Portal
+5310 Using the Long Term Care Online Portal

-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-The managed care organization (MCO) must submit the Medical Necessity and Level of Care (MN/LOC) Assessment through the Long-Term Care (LTC) Portal to process a determination of MN and reimbursement rates.
+The managed care organization (MCO) must submit the Medical Necessity and Level of Care (MN/LOC) Assessment through the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care (LTC) Online Portal to process a determination of MN and reimbursement rates.
 MCOs submit the MN/LOC Assessment as an:

-initial assessment, submitted when an applicant/individual is being assessed for the STAR+PLUS Home and Community Based Services (HCBS) program; or
+initial assessment, submitted when an applicant or individual is being assessed for the STAR+PLUS Home and Community Based Services (HCBS) program or eligibility for Community First Choice (CFC) services; or

 annual assessment.

 The MCO has the ability to correct or inactivate assessment forms submitted within specific time frames.
-Corrections are completed when data submitted incorrectly is updated; inactivation is completed when data needs to be removed from the LTC Portal system.
+Corrections are completed when data submitted incorrectly is updated; inactivation is completed when data needs to be removed from the TMHP LTC Online Portal.

-The MCO is given access to the LTC Portal to:
+The MCO is given access to the TMHP LTC Online Portal to:

 check and verify MN status and Resource Utilization Groups (RUGs);